yerTools/event_hub/README.md

     })

   // Notifies all subscribers of the hub that the current time has changed.
-  // This will call the provided function when the hub was created and broadcasts the return value. reactive.notify(time_hub)
+  // This will call the provided function when the hub was created and broadcast the return value. reactive.notify(time_hub)

   // Unsubscribes from the hub.
   unsubscribe_b()

   // Notifies all subscribers again.
-  // If a real time function is used, the current time will be updated. reactive.notify(time_hub)
+  // If a real-time function is used, the current time will be updated. reactive.notify(time_hub)

   // Unsubscribe all subscribers.